Italian Model Kelsie Jean Smeby Shows Off Insanely Long Legs In Plunging Black Lingerie

 In the sexy snaps, Kelsie looked smoking hot as she rocked a sheer, black bodysuit.
 The plunging lingerie showcased the brunette bombshell’s toned arms, ample cleavage, tiny waist, curvy hips, and insanely long, lean legs.

-Kelsie accessorized the racy look with a black hat on her head, black knee-high stockings, and some black heels.
+Kelsie accessorized the racy look with a black hat on her head, black over-the-knee stockings, and some black heels.
 She wore her long, dark brown hair in ringlet curls that fell down her back and brushed over her shoulders.

 The model opted for a full face of makeup in the shot.
 The application included defined eyebrows, thick lashes, black eyeliner, and a bronze eye shadow.
 She also added pink blush on her cheeks, a shimmering highlighter on her face, and a glossy nude lipstick.
 She completed the glam look with a glowing tan all over her body.